-Equates
+Equates ###

-equ bg=0x1xxxxxy
+equ bg=0x1xxxxxxy

 equ byte=0xx1x1x1xy

-equ cpu=0xx1x1xxxy
+equ cpu=0xx11xxxxy

 equ data=0xx1x10xxy

-equ data=0xx10xxxy
+equ dma=0xx10xxxxy

 equ exec=0xx1101xxy

 equ fetch=0xx1111x1y

+equ fg=0x0xxxxxxy

-equ fg=0x0xxxxxy
+equ hold=0xx01xxxxy

-equ mx=1xxxxxxy
+equ mx=1xxxxxxxy

 equ read=0xx1x1xx1y

-equ ref=0xx00xxxy
+equ ref=0xx00xxxxy

 equ word=0xx1x1x0xy

 equ write=0xx1x1xx0y

-Using Software Breakpoints You can stop program execution at specific address by using bp (software breakpoint) command.
+Using Software Breakpoints

+You can stop program execution at specific address by using bp (software breakpoint) command.
 When you define a software breakpoint to a certain address, the emulator will replace the opcode with BRK instruction as software breakpoint instruction.
 When the emulator detects the BRK instruction, user program breaks to the monitor, and the original opcode will be placed at the breakpoint address.
 A subsequent run or step command will execute from this address.

 If the BRK instruction was not inserted as the result of bp command (in other words, it is part of the user program), the "Undefined software breakpoint" message is displayed.

-Note You can set software breakpoints only at memory locations which contain instruction opcodes (not operands or data).
+You can set software breakpoints only at memory locations which contain instruction opcodes (not operands or data).
 If a software breakpoint is set at a memory location which is not an instruction opcode, the software breakpoint instruction will never be executed and the break will never occur.

 Note Because software breakpoints are implemented by replacing opcodes with the software breakpoint instruction, you cannot define software breakpoints in target ROM.
 You can, however, copy target ROM into emulation memory by cim command when you are using the background monitor.
 (Refer to HP 64700 Terminal Interface User's Reference manual.)
+Note When internal RAM is mapped as emulation memory, defining software breakpoints in this area is not allowed.
 Displaying and Modifying the Break Conditions Before you can define software breakpoints, you must enable software breakpoints with the bc (break conditions) command.
-To view the default break conditions and change the software breakpoint condition, enter the following commands.
-M> bc bc -d bp #disable bc -d rom #disable bc -d bnct #disable bc -d cmbt #disable bc -d trig1 #disable bc -d trig2 #disable

-M> bc -e bp

-Defining a Software Breakpoint

-Now that the software breakpoint is enabled, you can define software breakpoints.
+To view the default break conditions and change the software breakpoint condition enter the following commands. bc -d bp #disable bc -d rom #disable bc -d bnct #disable bc -d cmbt #disable bc -d trig1 #disable bc -d trig2 #disable M> bc M> bc -e bp Defining a Software Breakpoint Now that the software breakpoint is enabled, you can define software breakpoints.
 Enter the following command to break on the address of the OUTPUT label.

-M> bp 0c040

-Run the program and verify that execution broke at the appropriate address.

-M> r 0c000
+M> bp 0c040 Run the program and verify that execution broke at the appropriate address.
+M> r 0c000 reg pg=00 pc=c040 ps=00al dt=00 sp=027f a=0011 b=0000 x=d000 y=0000 dpr=0000

-U> m 100=41

-!ASYNC_STAT 615!
-Software break point: 000c040